Do you ever get that uncomfortable feeling like you’re being watched or tracked online?

 Outdated applications or programs are a major weak spot that hackers often target.

-17. Use antivirus software
+17. Use good antivirus software

 Using antivirus software is a good option to help keep your devices secure and your privacy safe.
-And while it may be counter-intuitive, free antivirus software can be just as good as paid options.
-A good free option to check out is Avast!
-Free Antivirus, which is available for:

 18. Log out!